DavidRubio24/handmeasure/README.md

 After the user saves each image, two files will be saved along the image, both with the same name but different extensions:

-* .JSON with the keypoints, the measurements between them, and the capture date.
+* .JSON with the keypoints, the measurements between them, the pixel size and the capture date.
 Its contents are a valid python dict.
 * .JPG with the keypoints and the measurements between them painted on the image.